-- establish a strategic planning group (which will prepare and review the draft Strategic Plan).
-This strategic planning group must include a nominee from both the health board and the council in its membership, as well as representation from health professionals and social care professionals.
-The health board and the council will make recommendations to the Board with regard to the representation from health professionals and social care professionals; - consult both the health board and the council on its Strategic Plan, and take into account their views before it finalises the Strategic Plan.
+- establish a Strategic Planning Group (which will prepare and review the draft Strategic Plan).
+This Strategic Planning Group must include a nominee from both NHS Lothian and the Council in its membership, as well as representation from health professionals and social care professionals.
+NHS Lothian and the Council will make recommendations to the Board with regard to the representation from health professionals and social care professionals - consult both NHS Lothian and the Council on its Strategic Plan, and take into account their views before it finalises the Strategic Plan

-There will be three opportunities within these arrangements for professional engagement in the planning process;
+There will be three opportunities within these arrangements for professional engagement in the planning process:-

-- o at the Board; - o in the context of the work of the strategic planning group; and - as part of the consultation process with the Parties associated with the Strategic Plan.
+- at the Board - in the context of the work of the Strategic Planning Group - as part of the consultation process with the Parties associated with the Strategic Plan.

 The membership of the Board will not be the only source of professional advice available to the Board.
 The chairs of all appropriate committees and groups will be informed that they are able to, and expected to, directly provide advice to the Board.
 Those committees and groups may also advise an integrated professional group that provides advice to the Board.
-Those committees and groups include, but are not limited to:
+Those committees and groups include, but are not limited to:-

-- Local consultative committees that have been established under section 9 of the National Health Service (Scotland) Act 1978; - Managed Clinical/ Care Networks; - West Lothian Public Protection Committee (adult and child protection, drug and alcohol, violence against women, offender management etc).
-The Board will consult this committee on any plans that may impact on the protection of children or vulnerable adults or people who are assessed as posing a risk; - Any integrated professional group established.
+- Local consultative committees that have been established under section 9 of the National Health Service (Scotland) Act 1978 - Managed Clinical/ Care Networks - West Lothian Public Protection Committee (adult and child protection, drug and alcohol, violence against women, offender management etc).
+The Board will consult this committee on any plans that may impact on the protection of children or vulnerable adults or people who are assessed as posing a risk - Any integrated professional group established

-The health board and the council will ensure that the draft Strategic Plan is sent to the following senior professionals in order to secure their input and advice:
+NHS Lothian and the Council will ensure that the draft Strategic Plan is sent to the following senior professionals in order to secure their input and advice:-

-- NHS Lothian Executive Medical Director; - NHS Lothian Executive Director of Nursing and Allied Health Professions - NHS Lothian Director of Public Health & Health Policy; - Chief Social Work Officer.
+- NHS Lothian Executive Medical Director - NHS Lothian Executive Director of Nursing and Allied Health Professions - NHS Lothian Director of Public Health & Health Policy - Chief Social Work Officer

-The engagement of the council's professionals will not be limited to social work staff, but will extend to related professionals within social care, such as, but not exclusively, occupational therapists, home care and social care staff.
+The engagement of the Council's professionals will not be limited to social work staff, but will extend to related professionals within social care, such as, but not exclusively, occupational therapists, home care and social care staff.